-People or resources mentioned by Wealthy Wellthy may contain affiliate relationships that could provide me with a commission if you choose to purchase.
+People or resources mentioned in this program may contain affiliate relationships that could provide me with a commission if you choose to purchase.
 My readers know that I recommend things very carefully and with great consideration, and affiliate relationships are never my primary motivation.